aperkaz/taggr/README.md

 ### Environments

-The app can be configured to run in `development` and `production` environtments, by setting a variable in the `shared` module.
+The app can be configured to run in `development` and `production` modes, by setting a variable in the `shared` module.

 - `development`: the frontend runs in a separate process and is loaded into electron as a url.